Learning to hide

-One of the most common fears that I see, and help individuals with high levels of social anxiety learn how to manage, is the fear of their anxiety itself being observed by others.
+One of the most common social anxiety concerns is the fear that one will appear anxious to others: being anxious about your social anxiety itself!
 Of course, it’s not just that some sign of one’s anxiety will be visible, but that it will be followed by some form of negative evaluation or judgment that can greatly exacerbate the distress experienced in a social situation.

 Naturally, in response to this perceived threat of social judgment or rejection, one might start to develop a habit of trying to hide or conceal any sign of their anxiety being visible to others.
 For example, if you are worried about others being able to see that your hands are shaking, you might try to grip tightly to the cup or notebook you are holding.
 Or, if you are worried about your voice or facial expression betraying an anxious mood, you might inhibit or restrict your interactions or eye contact with others.